lpcia/Parade-Player/README.md

 # Parade Player
-Arduino based DY-???? / DYPlayer MP3 Player with I2CKeyPad input, and a HD44780 LCD Display This version works with an automobile head-unit/large weatherproof speakers.
+Arduino based DY-???? / DYPlayer MP3 Player with I2CKeyPad input, and a HD44780 LCD Display.
+Designed for parade floats.
+This version works with an automobile head-unit using just the aux port.
+Of course we have large weatherproof speakers on our "float".
+We didn't need an external amplifier in our case.
+Those speakers are loud enough!

 ## Concept